Dovgalyuk/i2c-sniffer-100kBaud-Arduino-Mega/README.md

-# i2c-sniffer-100kBaud-Arduino-Mega
+# i2c-sniffer

-This Arduino Mega sketch uses direct port read and bit manipulations to sniff an i2c bus running at up to 100 kHz.
+This Arduino Mega/Due sketches use direct port read and bit manipulations to sniff an i2c bus running at up to 100 kHz.

 The analysis of the i2c communication is displayed on the Serial monitor.

 Connect SDA to pin 30 of the Arduino Mega, and SCL to pin 31.

+For Due use pins 26 and 25.

 The Aduino is not fast enough to acquire and display the data at the same time.
 This is usually not a problem because the i2c access normally happens in bursts.